PropelNext California Partnership

 “We are excited to work with the Edna McConnell Clark, Hewlett, Sobrato and Weingart Foundations to help strengthen youth-serving organizations in our communities,” said Carol Larson, President and CEO of the David and Lucile Packard Foundation.
 "By joining colleagues to bring PropelNext to California, we increase our ability to impact the groups dedicated to transforming the lives of youth, ultimately making the future of our communities brighter for all.”

-“The Hewlett, Packard, Sobrato, and Weingart foundations are deeply committed to supporting organizations in their communities,” stated Lissette Rodriguez, Vice President and Chief Program Officer, “so we are excited to partner with them and focus on our next group of grantees in California.”
+“The Hewlett, Packard, Sobrato, Weingart and Heising-Simons foundations are deeply committed to supporting organizations in their communities,” stated Lissette Rodriguez, Vice President and Chief Program Officer, “so we are excited to partner with them and focus on our next group of grantees in California.”